Empowering Community Through Cultural Creativity

 Venice Community Housing

-To reduce homelessness, maximize affordable housing, empower low-income people, provide social services, & advocate for policy that strengthens the economic, racial & cultural diversity of Venice & other neighborhoods on the Westside of LA.
+Venice Community Housing works to reduce homelessness, maximize affordable housing, empower low income constituents, provide social services and advocate for public policy that protects and strengthens the economic, racial and cultural diversity of Venice & other neighborhoods on the Westside of LA.

 Please list the organizations collaborating on this proposal.